jvanmelckebeke/generator-codechef/README.md

 `test.txt` will contain data which codechef will input.

+`output.txt` contains the expected output for the testcase.

 ## Useful macros

 * `ARRINIT(arr, n, value)` - Initialize arr of size n with `value`.